1.75 linear ft (in 2 flat boxes.)

 Scope and Contents

-The collection includes clippings of the 204 pen drawings by Gustav Muss-Arnolt published between 1889 and 1908 in the
+The collection includes clippings of the 204 pen drawings by Gustav Muss-Arnolt published between 1889 and 1908 in the American Kennel Club Gazette.
+In select cases, a photo copy is present rather than an original clipping from the magazine.

 The breeds most prominently depicted are the Beagle, Bulldog, Collie, English Setter, Fox Terrier, Irish Terrier, Pointer, Spaniel, and Saint Bernard.
 Other breeds include the Airedale Terrier, American Foxhound, Black and Tan Terrier, Bedlington Terrier, Bloodhound, Boston Terrier, Bull Terrier, Chesapeake Bay Dog, Chihuahua, Chow Chow, Dachshund, Dalmatian, Dandie Dinmont, Deerhound, French Bulldog, Gordon Setter, Great Dane, Greyhound, Irish Water Spaniel, Irish Greyhound, Japanese Spaniel, Mastiff, Old English Sheepdog, Pomeranian, Poodle, Pug, Russian Wolfhound, Scottish Terrier, Skye Terrier, Pekinese, Toy Spaniel, Yorkshire Terrier, Welsh Terrier, and Whippet.
 An inventory by breed, additionally listing the name of each canine subject paired with its date and print number, is present in the first box.